Capoeira is a sport that flows to the sound of music – one that perfectly blends strength and flexibility.

 Once the slave masters looked away, the game took a deadly turn, involving violent kicks and bladed weapons.
 The movements of the sport can be traced back to the tribes of Angola and other places in Africa.
 However, since slaves were kept illiterate there are no written records of what Capoeira used to look or sound like.

 This means the tradition could only be passed down through song and dance.

-Capoeira is unlike any martial art as it is considered a blend between a fight, a dance and a game.
-Capoeira is played in a roda (a circle of people) to the sound of live music.
+Capoeira is unlike any martial art as it is considered a blend between a fight, a dance, and a game.
+Capoeira is played in a roda (a circle) to the sound of live music.
 Players take turns in the center of the roda trying to gain the upper hand and show their moves.